Professionals

 In-person bespoke training (CPD accredited)

-Capa Community Connections - Free online educational workshops and presentations with guest speakers
+Capa Community Connections - free online workshops, presentations and guest speakers to support networking and ongoing learning.

 Led by an expert in the field all Capa training programmes are interactive & live (not pre-recorded) and have been developed with over 30 years of experience and expertise.
 If you/your organisation prefer face-to-face training, please contact us to discuss your requirements.